Pierre-Louis245/Project/README.md

 Unfortunately the accuracy could have been better, but due to some vectors like some issues with collab or too much time lost in the training the accuracy is low.

 ## Source code
+For this project, we have first Projet Image understanding.
+This is where there are best.pt the model I used for this project and fer2013_subset.yaml which is the subset of the dataset used for training.
+We have then the folder train_subset were several pictures of every emotion, happy, sad, angry...
+The first step for the set up is to clone the git using the command: git clone https://github.com/Pierre-Louis245/Project.git Then to navigate to the repository use cd Project

 ## Performance metrics
 To observe the result of my training model we will use a Confusion Matrix.